soazcomms/soazcomms.github.io/README.md

 for the next ten years, starting in 2025.
 We use SQM and TESS units, labeled DSNnnn, where nnn runs from 000 to 037 as of 3 February 2025.
 Several units are extant, and have been running for up to 7 years.
 Their data are being incorporated in our data space.
+We took delivery of SQM units on 2/6/25 and have TESS units on order as of 1/22/25.
-We started acquiring SQM and TESS units in late January 2025.
-As of 02 Feb 2025, 6 extant units form the DSN.
+As of 2/2/25, there are 6 extant units form the DSN.
 > [!CAUTION]
 > This code is a work in progress.